Jadefangg/mplixclient/README.md

 * [Features](#features)
 * [Credits](#credentials)

+<a id="overview"></a>
 ## Overview
 Movies-Couch is the client-side part of the app, based on the existing server side.
 This movie app allows users to access information about different movies.
 Users can register, update, their personal data, and manage as well their favorite movies.
 The client side user interface complements REST API and MongoDB database whcich have been set up previously, providing a smooth experience for users.
 Built with MERN-stack (MongoDB, Express, React, Node.js), Movies-Couch is a full-stack web application which offers a user-friendly, responsive and efficient solution for those seeking movie information and management.

+<a id="hot-to-tun"></a>
 ## How to Run
+1. Clone repository using command git clone https://github.com/HerRA17/movies-couch_client
+2. Install dependencies using npm install prop-types@15.8.1 react@18.2.0 react-bootstrap@ and npm install --save-dev @parcel/transformer-sass@2.8.3 parcel@2.8.3 process@0.11.10
+3. Run the app using parcel src/index.html
+4. After this, the app should be available in the browser at http://localhost:1234
+5. To access movies, register or use following test credentials: Username: Example(Test); Password: Example(Test)

+<a id="links"></a>
 ## Links
 Check the site here: <a href="https://movies-couch.netlify.app/"> movies-couch </a>
+Chech the API site: <a href="https://github.com/HerRA17/movies-couch_api" > movies-couch API</a>

+<a id="technologies-used"></a>
 ## Technologies Used
 + React
 + Bootstrap